-Kimberley Lovato has an audience with the "Missionary of the Belgian Fries" and uncovers the sacred rituals of Frite Almighty.
+Kimberley Lovato interviews the self-proclaimed 'Missionary of the Belgian Fries' and uncovers the sacred rituals of Belgian frites.

-Michel Mes, self-proclaimed “Missionary of the Belgian Fries”, started his popular website Belgianfries.com back in 1995.
-He now receives at least 10 emails a day from inquiring fans, and travels the world promoting franchise opportunities, while spreading the word about the true Belgian fry, proper tools and techniques, and most importantly, how best to eat them.
+Michel Mes, self-proclaimed 'Missionary of the Belgian Fries', started his website Belgianfries.com in 1995.
+At one point he received at least 10 emails a day from inquiring fans, and travelled the world promoting franchise opportunities, while spreading the word about the true Belgian fries, proper tools and techniques, and most importantly, how best to eat them.

-Your site, Belgianfries.com is an homage to Belgian Fries.
-What prompted this endeavor?
+Your website is an homage to Belgian fries.
+What prompted you?

-As an IT guy some 15- years ago when the internet was opened for the big public consumption, I needed a subject to practice the new HTML programming language.
-I chose "The Secret Recipe for Belgian Fries".
-I thought it would be a good idea to promote this great Belgian food and let the world know where “French” fries really come from.
+As an IT guy more than 15 years ago when the internet was opened for the big public consumption, I needed a subject to practise the new HTML programming language.
+I chose 'The Secret Recipe for Belgian Fries'.
+I thought it would be a good idea to promote this great Belgian food and let the world know where 'French' fries really come from.
 It was an instant success.
 Everything grew out of proportion from then on.

-What is the secret to making the best Belgian fry?
+What is the secret to making the best Belgian fries?

-I have no recipe.
-I use the 2-stage frying method, but as potatoes are a "living" raw material (i.e. their structure changes throughout the season) you need some experience to cook them to perfection.
+I have no Belgian fries recipe.
+I use the two-stage frying method, but as potatoes are a 'living' raw material (ie. their structure changes throughout the season) you need some experience to cook them to perfection.
 It is different every time, you need to watch and listen, especially during the first frying.
 It is very hard to explain but practice makes perfect.

-What is the biggest mistake people make when trying to recreate
+What is the biggest mistake when people try to recreate Belgian fries?

 Don't put too many raw potatoes strips into the fryer for the first frying!
 The temperature of the oil will drop down dramatically, the water in the potatoes will not escape quickly enough and thus the result will be too greasy.
 For a perfect final result you need to pay close attention to the first frying.
 The second frying will not correct any mistakes made earlier.

-How should Belgian fries be served and with what kind of sauce
+How should Belgian fries be served and what's your favourite Belgian sauce?

-Do you have a favorite location in Brussels to eat fries?
+What's your favourite location in Brussels to eat Belgian fries?

 Chez Martin (Place Saint-Josse).
-He used to run a very nice looking stand next to the church but had to move recently to somewhere else in the area of the Rue des Deux Eglises.
+He used to run a very nice looking stand next to the church but moved to somewhere else in the area of the Rue des Deux Eglises.
 A lot of tourists know Chez Antoine (place Jourdan) but I don't like their fries.
 The toll of their success I guess.

-Does it bother you that Belgian fries are referred to as “French”?
+Does it bother you that Belgian fries are referred to as French fries?

 Maybe two times a month.
 You should never exaggerate the good things in life!